 We are a clinic that has been open for over 20 years.
-We have clinics in Bondi Junction, Cammeray, Caringbah and Byron Bay.
-We are a team of musculoskeletal and women’s health physiotherapists.
+We have clinics in Bondi Junction, Woolooware (Sutherland Shire), Cammeray and Byron Bay.
+We are a team of musculoskeletal and women’s health physiotherapists and we blend these two skill sets together.
 We are dynamic, innovative and creative.
-We provide both treatment and education that is unique, inspiring and transformative.
+We are industry leaders in Women's Health Physiotherapy, Musculoskeletal Physiotherapy, Kids continence and Men's Health.

 We blend our musculoskeletal and women’s health skills together.
 No matter what you come in for, whether it be your foot, your neck, your pelvic floor or your bladder we will consider your whole body and your whole story.